-The EN pin allows power sequencing between the controller bias voltage and another voltage rail.
-The RT8811A remains in shutdown if the EN pin is lower than 0.8V.
-When the EN pin rises above 1.6V, the RT8811A will begin a new initialization and soft-start cycle.
-If the EN pin is open it will be pulled to high by internal circuit.
+The EN pin is a high impedance input that allows power sequencing between the controller bias voltage and another voltage rail.
+The RT8812A remains in shutdown if the EN pin is lower than 800mV.
+When the EN voltage rises above the 1.6V high level threshold, the RT8812A will begin a new initialization and soft-start cycle.